SaraNageeb/meta-frontend/javascript/6- Javascript Arrays/1- Arrays.md

 // this will add the new element 'exercise' at the 2 index dailyActivities[2] = 'exercise';

-dailyActivities[1] = 'work';
+// this will update the element at the index 1 dailyActivities[1] = 'work';

 console.log(dailyActivities); // ['eat', 'work', 'exercise']